We are committed to exploring and implementing best practices for Sustainable IT.

 - Remediation of contamination on the site of the MGHPCC, the planting of native vegetation, and the use of building material 25 percent of which was recycled and 25 percent of which was manufactured with 500 miles.

-Harvard's Sustainable Purchasing Guidelines include a preference for purchasing EPEAT-rated computers and monitors.
+When purchasing computers, monitors, and other electronics, the Office for Sustainability recommends checking for EPEAT-rating and the IFIXIT Repairability Score.
 Turning off computers and monitors when not in use and during holidays is an important action individuals across Harvard can take to help reduce energy and curb greenhouse gas emissions.
 Visit the Green Office Program to get tips on simple actions you can take to reduce energy used by your personal computing devices.

 E-waste, or “electronic waste,” can also be recycled easily at Harvard.
 Recycling e-waste ensures that hazardous and toxic materials are disposed of properly.
 Clear, blue, e-waste collection tubes can be found in 50 locations across campus.
 Learn more